 SQLite database connections make many small and short-lived memory allocations.
 This occurs most commonly when compiling SQL statements using sqlite3_prepare_v2() but also to a lesser extent when running prepared statements using sqlite3_step().
 These small memory allocations are used to hold things such as the names of tables and columns, parse tree nodes, individual query results values, and B-Tree cursor objects.
 There are consequently many calls to malloc() and free() - so many calls that malloc() and free() end up using a significant fraction of the CPU time assigned to SQLite.

-SQLite version 3.6.1 introduced the lookaside memory allocator to help reduce the memory allocation load.
-In the lookaside allocator, each database connection preallocates a single large chunk of memory (typically in the range of 50 to 100 kilobytes) and divides that chunk up into small fixed-size "slots" of around 50 to 200 byte each.
+SQLite version 3.6.1 (2008-08-06) introduced the lookaside memory allocator to help reduce the memory allocation load.
+In the lookaside allocator, each database connection preallocates a single large chunk of memory (typically in the range of 60 to 120 kilobytes) and divides that chunk up into small fixed-size "slots" of around 100 to 1000 byte each.
 This becomes the lookaside memory pool.
-Thereafter, memory allocations associated with the database connection and that are not too larger are satisfied using one of the lookaside pool slots rather than by calling the general-purpose memory allocator.
+Thereafter, memory allocations associated with the database connection and that are not too large are satisfied using one of the lookaside pool slots rather than by calling the general-purpose memory allocator.
 Larger allocations continue to use the general-purpose memory allocator, as do allocations that occur when the lookaside pool slots are all checked out.
 But in many cases, the memory allocations are small enough and there are few enough outstanding that the new memory requests can be satisfied from the lookaside pool.

 sqlite3_config(SQLITE_CONFIG_LOOKASIDE, sz, cnt);

 The "sz" parameter is the size in bytes of each lookaside slot.
-The default is 100 bytes.
 The "cnt" parameter is the total number of lookaside memory slots per database connection.
-The default value is 500 slots.
 The total amount of lookaside memory allocated to each database connection is sz*cnt bytes.
-Hence the lookaside memory pool allocated per database connection is 50 kilobytes by default.
-(Note: these default values are for SQLite version 3.6.1 and are subject to changes in future releases.)

 The lookaside pool can be changed for an individual database connection "db" using this call: